mre/kafka-influxdb/README.md

 kafka-InfluxDB
 ==============

 A Kafka consumer for InfluxDB.
-All messages sent to Kafka on a certain topic will be relayed to influxdb.
+All messages sent to Kafka on a certain topic will be relayed to Influxdb.
-Supports influxdb version >= 0.9 (set the respective flag)
+Supports Influxdb 0.8.x and 0.9.x.

 ## Example Usage